 The index rarely contains any other genealogical information.
 Please note that Library and Archives Canada does not hold a copy of that card index.

 Records created after 1917 are more detailed, indicating:

 The file will typically include the original petition for naturalization, a Royal Canadian Mounted Police report on the person, the oath of allegiance, and any other documents.

-Requests for searches of naturalization/citizenship indexes and records from 1854 to the present should be mailed to:
+Requests for searches of naturalization/citizenship indexes and records from 1854 to the present should be signed and mailed to:

 Citizenship and Immigration Canada

 Ottawa, ON K1A 1L1